meetar/fjord.style/_posts/2016-03-22-mapping-mountains.md

 layout: page
 title: Mapping Mountains
 category: blog
-excerpt: To view mountains from above is to journey through time itself&#58; over ancient shorelines, the trails of glaciers, the marks of countless seasons, and the front lines of perpetual tectonic struggle.
-Fly with me now, on a tour through the world of elevation data!
+excerpt: "To view mountains from above is to journey through time itself: over ancient shorelines, the trails of glaciers, the marks of countless seasons, and the front lines of perpetual tectonic struggle.
+Fly with me now, on a tour through the world of elevation data!"
 authors: [meetar]
 image: raisedreliefUS.jpg
 tag: [tangram, data, demo, terrain, elevation]